 Flintshire's 'A Place to Call Home? - Impact Analysis' report was published in January 2018 and this report is to advise of the findings.
-The Older People's commission found that Flintshire was "Suffiencent" in the 15 areas of the review.
-This is the highest category and so is a positive evaluation.

-PECOMMENDATIONS 1 To advise of the content of the Flintshire's 'A Place to Call home? - Impact Analysis' report.
-2 To provide details of ongoing actions and initiatives underway within Social
+RE COMMENDATIONS 1 To advise of the content of the Flintshire's 'A Place to Call home? - Impact Analysis' report.
+2 To provide details of ongoing actions and initiatives underway within Social Services to continue to enhance the quality of life of residents in Flintshire care homes.